News on field service management and optimization

 The Real Challenge: Changing Mindsets

 The real issue isn’t technical.
 It’s cultural.
-As long as the norm remains to consider travel as a “grey area in between,” companies will continue to fly blind—at the risk of ending up shipwrecked on the legal reef.
+As long as the norm is to consider journeys as a “gray area,” companies will continue to fly blind—at the risk of running aground on the legal reef.

 What if we finally recognized time spent on the road for what it really is?
 Work.